chaos-polymtl/lethe/doc/source/examples/multiphysics/tracer-in-static-mixer/tracer-in-static-mixer.rst

     <iframe width="560" height="315" src="https://www.youtube.com/embed/dSBRXLukX8E" frameborder="0" allowfullscreen></iframe>

-The tracer evolution through the inlet and outlet can both be monitored by plotting their values in time, extracted from ``/output/tracer_flow_rate.dat``.
+The tracer evolution through the inlet and outlet can be monitored by plotting their values in time, extracted from ``/output/tracer_flow_rate.dat``.
 The Python script ``postprocess_tracer.py`` generates the following plot:

 .. code-block:: text
   :class: copy-button